You only need five ingredients to make crunchy-on-the-outside, soft-on-the-inside vegan air fryer apple fritters. It's so easy and fun!

 - Use your hands to work the apple pieces into the first piece of dough until you have a small, cohesive ball.
 Flatten it out, and then roll it in the cinnamon-sugar mixture, coating well.
 Transfer it to the lined air fryer basket, then repeat the process with the remaining 3 crescent dough rounds.

-- Drizzle each apple fritter with 1 tablespoon maple syrup before serving.
+- Drizzle each apple fritter with 1 tablespoon maple syrup or glaze before serving.
 You can also sprinkle on any leftover cinnamon-sugar, if that's your jam.
+If you're using the glaze, let the fritters cool to room temperature before pouring, so it will be able to harden on top of them.